Express Melts & Sandwiches

 Fast, Fresh Food for Healthcare Heroes

-Express Melts & Sandwiches (EMS) is a mobile food service business designed to serve medical and healthcare workers in Hornell, NY.
-Operating from a converted retired ambulance, we provide fresh, made-to-order meals in under 5 minutes—faster than sit-down restaurants, better than fast food.
+Express Melts & Sandwiches (EMS) is our plan for a mobile food service business designed to serve medical and healthcare workers in Hornell, NY.
+Operating from a converted retired ambulance, we will provide fresh, made-to-order meals in under 5 minutes—faster than sit-down restaurants, better than fast food.

-I drove ambulances during COVID-19 in Indianapolis and Louisville.
-I watched healthcare workers grab whatever they could during short breaks because nothing else was fast enough.
+I drove ambulances during COVID-19.
+I watched healthcare workers grab whatever they could during short breaks because fast options were limited.
 Here in Hornell, the problem is the same: McDonald's or gas stations.
-Fast food gets old fast.
-We're the solution.
+We are the solution.

 $20K